 - Naturally anti-microbial and anti-bacterial

-- Needs special care – dry clean only
+- Absorbs odors and needs special care – dry clean only

 Images via Shutterstock